SavantD/B-S/README(WithoutImages).md

  - SpringBoot was used to develop the microservices pertaining to the resources we are modifying within our app.
  - The Java SpringBoot application consists of 5 RestControllers which handles the HTTP Requests and Responses ideally for each resource.
  - Also there is a centralized exception handler written as per the best practices in microservice design.
- - Unit tests have been written for couple of Services using Mockito to mock the Repositories.
+ - Unit tests have been written for multiple Services using Mockito to mock the Repositories.
+[CategoryServiceTest.java, ProductServiceTest.java, PriceCalculatorUtilTest.java]
+ - Also the 5 steps mentioned in "Implementation" section has bee simulated with another Unit test - CustomerCartIntegrationTest.java
  - Repetitive logic has been moved to a Utility class which handles calculation logic.
 This is shared amongst couple of other services.
 Also unit tested.
  - The Database schema/tables are created upon application bootstrap.
 So running DDL statements manually is unnecessary.
  -  org.slf4j.Logger has been used for logging purposes.
 (At Controller & Service levels.)